-Continuing with the design of web-based training system in section 4, we now consider the implementation of the goal Pick Lesson Structure.
-The alternative structures are denoted as task nodes in the bottom of the GRL model in Figure 9.
+Continuing with the design of WBT system in Section 4, we now consider the implementation of the goal Pick Lesson Structure.
+The alternative structures are denoted as task nodes in the bottom of the GRL model in Fig. 9.
 It is hard to tell which structure is more appropriate only by doing strategic, intentional analysis with GRL.
 In order to visualize the behavioral aspects of the alternatives, we link the appropriate GRL nodes to scenarios in UCM.